 Apple introduced the original iPhone SE in 2016 as the company's first attempt at a budget iPhone.
-Its design mimicked that of the iPhone 5s but had some bells and whistles thrown in.
+Its design mimicked the iPhone 5s but had some bells and whistles thrown in.

-Apple finally revealed the iPhone SE, with modern chipsets and a 12MP camera, in March 2016.
-It launched with 16GB of internal storage at $399, and 64GB at $499.
+Apple finally revealed the budget device with modern chipsets and a 12MP camera in March 2016.
+It launched with 16GB of internal storage at $399 and 64GB at $499.

 The revamped handset also included better LTE coverage and “Hey Siri” support.